easiedumanu/Network-Automation/iosREADME.md

 | `vpws_config.json`    | VPWS peer and interface definitions          |
 | `vpls_config.json`    | VPLS bridge-domain and VFI configurations    |

+#NB: json files were not included. you can create your own json files and use the logic to push the configs to devices
 ## 🧠 Design Rationale

 ### 📦 Why Use JSON Uploads?